khoaguin/complete-fastapi-masterclass-udemy/README.md

 ## Branch `authenticate`

-Contain code for Section 9 - Authenticate
+Contain code for Section 9 - Authenticate.
+The code related to authentication is inside `/auth`

 ## How to run